MoazSalem/Flutter_Image_Sorter/README.md

 ## Features 🔥

+- 🚀 Handles sorting in a separate background **isolate** with notifications.
 - 🕰️ Automatically finds the **Oldest Timestamp** from the file name or metadata.
 - 🛠️ Fixes the file's **Last Modified Date** to match the correct timestamp.
 - 🎨 Sleek **Material 3** UI.